 Sometimes I love weeds.
 Well, at least a plant others consider being a weed.
 I mean they have an insatiable desire to thrive no matter where they are.
 Unlike some more “well-liked” puny garden annuals, that have to be constantly babied.
 So what is better than a weed that not only thrives without help but also is so useful?
 Take for example yarrow.
 Known as a weed by most, yarrow uses and benefits are endless, well nearly.
-What I can say weed or miracle plant whatever you want to call it, yarrow is one plant you want around.
+Whatever you want to call it, yarrow herb, plant or weed is one you want around.

 Yarrow also is known for enhancing aromas in other plants.
 Lavender, rosemary and other culinary herbs benefit from sharing garden space with this strong-willed plant.